DiljotSG/wave-music-player/ARCHITECTURE.md

 ## Persistence Layer

-The persistence layer is defined abstractly by the `DatabaseController` interface, and then implemented by the `DatabaseStub` class.
+The persistence layer is defined abstractly by the `IDatabaseController` interface, and then implemented by the `DatabaseStub` class.

 * **DatabaseStub:** Responsible for storing the library of songs as well as querying the library of songs with a variety of different search parameters (song name, artist name, album name, etc.).